Lutfozzaman Babar: Career

-Entry to Politics
+Entry to politics

-By 1996, he joined the central committee of the Bangladesh Nationalist Party and became a lawmaker from Netrokona-4 constituency.
+By 1991, he joined the central committee of the Bangladesh Nationalist Party and became a lawmaker from Netrokona-4 constituency.
 Babar was elected to parliament twice from Netrokona-4 constituency during 1991–1996 and 2001–2006.
-In 2001, he was appointed as the Minister of State for Home Affairs as the youngest member of the Khaleda Zia Cabinet.
+In 2001, he was appointed as the Minister of State for Home Affairs as the youngest member of the cabinet of Khaleda Zia.

-After the 2005 Netrokona bombing, Babar initially blamed the attack on a Hindu man, Yadav Das, who was killed in the explosion.
-However, on 15 December 2005, he rescinded his statement and said Yadav was innocent.

 On 27 December 2008, Babar was expelled from BNP after contesting the 2008 Bangladeshi general election as an independent candidate despite being in prison.
 In December 2009, BNP withdrew the expulsion order against him and reinstated him in the party.

+During the 2026 general elections, Babar won the Netrokona-4 constituency by landslide victory.

-Ministerial Role
+Ministerial role

 From 2001 to 2006, Lutfozzaman Babar served as the State Minister for Home Affairs.
 He has key role in the establishment of the Rapid Action Battalion (RAB) in 2004.
-He played a role BNP government’s crackdown on Islamic militancy and capture of Siddiqur Rahman, widely known as Bangla Bhai, a top leader of the militant group Jama’atul Mujahideen Bangladesh (JMB).
+He played a role in the BNP government's crackdown on Islamic militancy and capture of Siddiqur Rahman, widely known as Bangla Bhai, a top leader of the militant group Jama'atul Mujahideen Bangladesh (JMB).

-Charges and convictions
+Controversies

-Illegal firearms and ammunitions
+Illegal firearms and weapons

-During the 2007 state of emergency in Bangladesh, Babar was arrested from his Gulshan residence on 28 May for possessing illegal firearms.
-On 30 October, he was sentenced to 10 years in prison for keeping a revolver illegally and another 7 years for keeping 25 rounds of bullets illegally.
-He was found guilty by a special tribunal set up by the caretaker government.
-On 1 December 2008, he lost his division status in the prison after he had been caught twice in possession of contraband cellphones.
+During the 2006–2008 political crisis in Bangladesh, Babar was arrested by joint forces from his Gulshan residence on 28 May 2007 on charges of possessing illegal firearms.
+On 30 October 2007, a special tribunal established by the caretaker government sentenced him to 10 years in prison for illegal possession of a revolver and an additional 7 years for possessing 25 rounds of ammunition.
+However, on 19 March 2025, a High Court bench comprising Mustafa Zaman Islam and Nasreen Akter overturned the verdict and acquitted him of all charges in this case.